volodymyrhudyma/blog/content/blog/2020-08-23-algorithms-linked-list-in-javascript.md

 ## Summary

-Linked lists are not something you will use on a daily basis, but they are a basic data structure in computer science, which is build into higher-level programming languages.
+Linked lists are not something you will use on a daily basis, but they are a basic data structure in computer science, which is built into higher-level programming languages.

 A solid understanding of how linked lists work is important for a good overall understanding of how to create and use other data structures.